 Principal of Jaffa Parks, Dave is a graduate of Claremont McKenna College and Harvard University.
 He began his career with ISDLS as a legal reform consultant for clients including the Supreme Court of India.
 In 2008, Dave joined the global marketing division at Better Place, a venture-funded Cleantech firm focused on electric car infrastructure.
 In 2011, Dave co-founded Jaffa Parks.

-Regional Manager of Jaffa Parks, Debbie is a graduate of DePaul University.
+Director of Operations at Jaffa Parks, Debbie is a graduate of DePaul University.
 She began her career in the international tax division at Arthur Anderson.
 In 2005, Debbie joined Helix Funds, a private real estate investment firm whose holdings included American Residential Communities (ARC), the largest owner of all-age MHCs in the United States.
 Debbie managed a portfolio of ARC’s properties until it was acquired in 2013.
 In 2014, Debbie joined Jaffa Parks, where she oversees all property management.